yurkenn/react-native-codetalks/README.md

 - React Native

 ## Tools
+- Formik
+- Date-fns
+- React-native-modal
-- Custom Hooks
+- React-native-flash-message
 - React Navigation
-- Redux
+- Firebase
 - Vector Icons

 ## Features
-- Listing returned jobs with API.
-- You can change the page with arrow icons.
-- You can click the job and see the details of job .
+- You can create account and login
-- There is two buton under the job details.
-- You can add the jobs you like to your favourites.
+- You can create room or join rooms
-- You can list your favourites jobs with drawer
+- You can chat with other room members
+- There is logout button in rooms

 ## API
 `API Linki: https://www.themuse.com/developers/api/v2`